We are open - safety is our top priority!

 How Can I Manage the Cost of Dental Care Without Insurance?

-Since many dental providers now offer payment plans, financing options are a popular way to make dental expenses more manageable.
+Since many dental providers now offer payment options, financing options are a popular way to make dental expenses more manageable.
 For example, CareCredit is accepted by hundreds of thousands of health and wellness providers across the U.S. Most medical credit companies offer short-term financing for up to two years for smaller balances.
 Depending on the circumstances, it may be possible to avoid interest if you pay your entire balance before the end of the promotion.
 Some companies also offer financing of up to five years for larger balances.
 The primary drawbacks of medical financing are that you do have to meet the company’s credit qualification criteria, and you can end up paying interest rates ranging from 15% to 20%.

 If you would like to research your options further, AARP and other senior advocacy groups can provide you with more information regarding insurance and discount options for dental and other professional services.